jamescurran/jamescurran.github.io/_posts/2023-11-30-oregon-trail-project-4-events.md

         string Occasion(GameContext context);
     }

 (I couldn't stand calling the method `Invoke`, which led to a trip to a thesaurus, hence `Occasion`.
 That interface may change as this project develops.
-I think particularly the return value will change.)
+I think particularly that return value will change.)

 This will make the code: